 On 27 July 2021, the company allotted 10,000,000 shares for the exercise of employee options held by Directors, and entered into limited recourse loan agreements with three Directors as outlined in the Extraordinary General Meeting held on 7 July 2021 and Notice of Meeting dated 7 and 8 June 2021.
 Under Accounting Standard AASB 2 Share-based payment, the issuance of these shares has been accounted for as an in-substance option award.
 The in-substance options vested on the grant date.
-The shares are subject to escrow until 23 December 2022.
+The shares were subject to escrow until 23 December 2022.
+The loans were repaid prior to 30 June 2023.